 Reporting dog fouling incidents

 We make every effort to apprehend offenders.
-For the best results, it is essential that if you have any information, you pass it on to the our Community Warden without delay, you can report it here.
-If we can identify the offender, we can take the following action:
+For the best results, it is essential that if you have any information, you pass it on to the our Neighbourhood Warden without delay, you can report it here.
+If we can identify the offender, we can:

 In this case the witness would not be identified.

 In this case, the witness must be prepared to give a written statement and appear in court if needed.
 The witness must be able to identify the owner and the dog and also give details of the date, time and circumstances of the offence.

 Photographic or video evidence is not essential but can be helpful.
 Any independent witness should also be identified.
 Your information will help to make our district a cleaner and healthier place to live.